 ErrorLevel is set to 1 if the specified window/control does not exist or some other problem prevented the command from working.
 Otherwise, it is set to 0.

-To operate upon a window other than the default (see below), include its name or number followed by a colon in front of the sub-command as in these examples:
+To operate upon a window other than the default, include its name or number (or in [v1.1.03+] its HWND) followed by a colon in front of the sub-command as in these examples:

 GuiControlGet, MyEdit, MyGui: GuiControlGet, MyEdit, MyGui:Pos GuiControlGet, OutputVar, MyGui:Focus